 The character of Thor offers a model for how the heirs of privilege can move forward to a more just world.
 When Thor learns of the destructive history of Asgard’s ascension, he spends no time on denial, and he doesn’t try to justify or cloak Odin’s violence.
 Consider the following exchange Thor has with Valkyrie shortly after Thor’s capture:

 Valkyrie: Look, I already faced her once back when I believed in the throne, and it cost me everything.
 That’s what’s wrong with Asgard.
 The throne, the secrets, the whole golden sham.

 Thor: I agree.
 That’s why I turned down the throne.
 But this isn’t about the crown.
 This is about the people.
-They’re dying and they’re you’re people too.
+They’re dying and they’re your people too.

 Thor has just learned that his childhood and his inheritance was built on lies, death, and oppression.
 When white folks in real life (Midgard) begin to learn this same fact, there is a powerful temptation to deny it, explain it away, or even justify it.
 Thor eschews this path, and neither does he flagellate himself with guilt, as so many critics allege is demanded of white people by the social justice left.
 Thor just gets to work defeating the present evil and saving the lives in danger.